-Essential Question: How does the candidate's learning segment plan provide appropriate content-specific learning goal(s), assessments, and rubrics that offer multiple ways for all students to demonstrate knowledge and affirm and validate students' assets, including strengths, experiences, and backgrounds?
+Essential Question: How does the candidate's learning segment plan provide appropriate content-specific learning goal(s) and, if appropriate, ELD goal(s), assessments, and rubrics that offer multiple ways for all students to demonstrate knowledge and affirm and validate students' assets, including strengths, experiences, and backgrounds?

 Level 1 Level 2 Level 3 Level 4 Level 5 Candidate's learning segment includes learning goal(s) that are not based on the students' prior content knowledge.
 UDL strategies are not clearly described and/or appropriate.
-OR Assessments and/or rubrics are not clearly connected to content- specific learning goal(s).
-OR No adaptations (accommodations and/or modifications) to content- specific instructional strategies are described.
+OR Assessments and/or rubrics are not clearly connected to content-specific learning goal(s) and ELD goal(s), if appropriate.
+OR No adaptations (accommodations and/or modifications) to content-specific instructional strategies are described.
 OR Student grouping is not provided and/or considered.
 Candidate's learning goal(s) in the learning segment are loosely based on the students' prior content knowledge.
 UDL strategies are minimally described.
-Candidate's assessments and rubrics check for rote knowledge of content or are only partially connected to content-specific learning goal(s).
-Proposed adaptations (accommodations and/or modifications) to content- specific instructional strategies are limited and/or ineffective in assisting students to reach learning goal(s).
+Candidate's assessments and rubrics check for rote knowledge of content or are only partially connected to content-specific learning goal(s) and ELD goal(s), if appropriate.
+Proposed adaptations (accommodations and/or modifications) to content-specific instructional strategies are limited and/or ineffective in assisting students to reach learning goal(s).
 Student grouping within the learning segment may not be conducive to the type of lessons being planned.
-Candidate's learning segment includes manageable content-specific learning goal(s) that clearly build on the students' prior content knowledge.
+Candidate's learning segment includes manageable content-specific learning goal(s) and ELD goal(s), as appropriate, that clearly build on the students' prior content knowledge.
 UDL-based strategies are clearly described within the three to five lessons, assessments, and rubrics.
 Candidate clearly identifies the multiple kinds of assessment and rubric-based evidence they will use to determine that students met the learning goal(s).
 Rubrics clearly align with the learning goals and will enable the candidate to score student learning consistently.
 Learning segment includes lessons that support students' use of age and/or developmentally appropriate higher-order thinking and are supportive, engaging, and/or challenging.
 Content-specific instructional strategies include adaptations (accommodations and/or modifications) that will assist students to reach learning goal(s) in multiple ways.
 Grouping strategies are purposeful and clearly appropriate for students to reach the learning goal(s).
 All of Level 3, plus: Candidate's instruction, assessment, and rubrics are purposefully chosen, planned, and intentionally differentiated to develop deep understanding of content through active learning.
-Academic language development supports the students to meet, in multiple ways, content-specific learning goal(s).
+Academic language development supports the students to meet, in multiple ways, content- specific learning goal(s) and ELD goal(s), if appropriate.
 Candidate's lesson planning includes teaching practices that affirm and validate students' assets, including strengths, experiences, and backgrounds.
 All of Levels 3 & 4, plus: Candidate's plan includes individualized and whole class adaptations (accommodations and/or modifications) that are purposefully and clearly drawn from the classroom context and multiple sources of evidence, resulting in an inclusive learning environment.
 The students have opportunities to independently facilitate their own work in the whole class, in a group of students, in pairs, or individually.